tdwg/vocab/documentation-specification.md

 # TDWG Standards Documentation Specification #

-This document is an early draft and should be considered neither stable nor citable.
+This draft was revised following the VOCAB Task Group call of 2015-05-04.
+However, it still should be considered neither stable nor citable.

 **Title:** TDWG Standards Documentation Specification